-The Sarah Baker Memorial Fund supports important student work in the Y2Y region.
+The Sarah Baker Memorial Fund supports important scientific work conducted by early-career researchers in the Yellowstone to Yukon region.

 Sarah Jocelyn Baker’s appreciation for the natural world and ability to find solutions resonate with the aspirations and vision of Y2Y.
 We are honored to carry her spirit forward through the Sarah Baker Memorial Fund.
 Thanks to a gift from her extended family, Y2Y is able to offer grants to graduate students and postdoctoral fellows conducting conservation-related research in the Yellowstone to Yukon region.

-The Sarah Baker grants support student projects that advance Y2Y’s conservation strategy and result in tangible benefits within the region.
-Besides the benefits they bring to the region and our organization, the knowledge and experience students acquire can enhance their resumes and further their careers.
+This grant supports research projects that help to inform and advance Y2Y’s conservation strategy and result in tangible benefits within the region.
+Besides the benefits their research can bring to the region and our organization, the knowledge and experience that students and postdoctoral fellows acquire through partnering with Y2Y can help to further their careers.

-Y2Y is pleased to announce funding for early-career researchers in Canadian and American post-secondary institutions to work on conservation-related projects that help advance Y2Y’s mission and vision.
+Graduate students and postdoctoral fellows at Canadian and American post-secondary institutions who work on conservation-related research projects that help advance Y2Y’s mission and vision are eligible.